-Icelandair is offering a deal from London to the US East Coast starting at just €317.
+Icelandair is offering a deal from London to Toronto and the US East Coast starting at just £229 (~€264).
 This deal doesn’t include checked luggage, but only a 7 kg carry-on.
-You can upgrade to Economy Standard with checked luggage on the Icelandair website, but that raises the price to €500.
-Departures are available in January and February 2026.
+You can upgrade to Economy Standard with checked luggage on the Icelandair website, but that raises the price to €405.
+Most options are between January and March 2026.
 You only get this low price if you add a stopover in Iceland on the outbound journey.
 That can be either 25 hours, or up to 7 days – whichever you find more appealing.
 More on that here.

 Our availability calendar highlights all possible flight dates at the lowest price for trips up to 28 days.
 It will forward you to Google Flights with your selected flight dates.
 From there, you can check what OTAs have to offer, as they sell these tickets up to €70 cheaper than Icelandair: